 - Self-nominations are encouraged.
-Nominees shall submit the nomination packet and send the materials by February 15, 2022 to Past President Katherine Thweatt (email@example.com).
+Nominees shall submit the nomination packet and send the materials by February 15, 2023 to Past President Amanda McKendree (firstname.lastname@example.org).

 - Two ECA Centennial Scholarships may be awarded each year to one deserving Ph.D. student and one deserving M.A./M.S. student.
 The specific criteria for these awards include: (1) current ECA membership and (2) enrollment in a Ph.D. or Master’s program in Communication.